SavvyWaffle101/Thanos_Snap/README.md

 # Thanos_Snap

 This simple shell code can delete half of your files in a....
 SNAP!

 Ps: Well, not exactly in a snap...
-Your Computer's Efficiency is also should be taken into consideration. 😅
+Your computer's efficiency is also should be taken into consideration. 😅

-### Perfectly Balanced,as all things should be!
+### Perfectly Balanced, as all things should be!